dbwebb-se/mvc/example/symfony-doctrine/README.md

     }
 ```

-Compare the two implementations and you might see that the secod one slighly reduces the code complexity.
+Compare the two implementations and you might see that the second one slightly reduces the code complexity.

 SQLite and the production environment
 --------------------------

-You can now try and push the repo to the studentserver to verify that the application also works there.
+You can now try and push the repo to the student server to verify that the application also works there.

-You should be able to see that your local database is uploaded and used at the student server.
+You should be able to see that your local database is uploaded and used on the student server.